vdchoi/theratcave.github.io/_pages/staff.md

 **Fun Fact**
 I'm the bartender of Los Ratas
-~~!
-I'm not actually an alcoholic, I just like drinking excessive amounts of alcohol ~~
+~~I'm not actually an alcoholic, I just like drinking excessive amounts of alcohol~~

 ***